Culture of Africa: Clothes

-Women's traditional clothes in Ethiopia are made from cloth called schema and are used to make habesha kemis.This all white outfit can be said to be the national costume for the Ethopians as a result of it being commonly accepted and it's wild spread use but there exists much more variations to this outfit for example the Oromo people of Bale wear more of a leather garment and the Afaris wear brightly colored wraps made of cotton.
+Women's traditional clothes in Ethiopia are made from cloth called schema and are used to make habesha kemis.
+This all white outfit can be said to be the national costume for the Ethiopian as a result of it being commonly accepted and it's wild spread use but there exists much more variations to this outfit for example the Oromo people of Bale wear more of a leather garment and the Afaris wear brightly colored wraps made of cotton.
 The latter garment (habesha kemis) is basically cotton cloth, about 90 cm wide, woven in long strips which are then sewn together.
 Sometimes shiny threads are woven into the fabric for an elegant effect.
 Men wear pants and a knee-length shirt with a white collar, and perhaps a sweater.
 Men often wear knee-high socks, while women might not wear socks at all.
 Men, as well as women, wear shawls, the netela.